ats-kinoshita/apocryphal-engine/HowIWantToRunTheGame.md

 # How I Want to Run the Game
 ## Conversation
 The game is a conversation, in which the players primarily do two things:
-1. Decalarations of character.
+1. Declarations of character.
 This is done in the first/third person present; and limited to the "scene" in a rather implicit way.
 Players make declarations about their own character, or details from their creation.
 2. Ask questions about the world.
 Whatever asked, the characters either know or know where to find out.
 Such a source may be esoteric, and worthy of a quest in and of itself.

-## Decalaration
+## Declaration
 1. Is it impossible?
 If so, communicate your assumptions to find understanding.
 2. Is there an obstacle?
 Generate its Challenge (qualities, threats, and hits).
 3. It happens.